-Fellowship Academic Plan of Study
+Fellowship Academic Plan of Study (prior to May 2021)

 Students register for courses per their academic Plan of Study.
 Students must follow prerequisite guidelines for order of courses to be completed.
 Course selection special requests will be reviewed by the Program Director and addressed based on a student's individual circumstances.